sonic-net/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 Use PTF to generate and capture PFC packets and set the same mode between DUT and Neighbor device.

 ##### Bypass mode

+The switch should react clear and encrypted ingress PFC frames and should send clear egress PFC frames.

 1. Send clear PFC frame from the neighbor device to the DUT
    - The DUT expects to capture the clear PFC packet